PGS62/JuliaExcel.jl/README.md

  * The result file is written in a custom format designed to be fast to unserialise.
  * The "wait loop" includes a heart-beat check that Julia is still alive, so executing `=JuliaEval("exit()")` errors gracefully.
  * There is obvious scope to improve this implementation by switching away from a file-based messaging system to one based on sockets.
- * But best performance could be achieved using C via the [Excel SDK](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and [Julia Embedding](https://docs.julialang.org/en/v1/manual/embedding/).
+ * But best performance would be achieved using C via the [Excel SDK](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and [Julia Embedding](https://docs.julialang.org/en/v1/manual/embedding/).

 ## Viewing the code
 The VBA project is password protected to prevent accidental changes.
 You can see the VBA code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
 Julia source code is always visible on your PC, and the [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a easy way to locate the code of any function you're interested in.